Water For People: Ratings

-Medium, an online publishing platform, it conducted an investigation on the cost-effectiveness of donating to popular water NGOs in the world today.
+Medium, an online publishing platform, conducted an investigation on the cost-effectiveness of donating to popular water NGOs in the world today.
 As it was reporting on the difficulty of investigating NGOs, Medium did a close-up analysis, and among all the water NGO, Water For People provided the most extensive data to the online rating site of its financials and measurable components of impact in the water and sanitation sector.
-GiveWell, an online organization rating site, conducted a thorough review of water and sanitation organizations in 2011.
-Water For People declined to give out the very detailed information that Give Well was seeking.
-Charity Navigator has given Water For People 4 stars out of 4 for the past 15 years.
-In 2001, the NGO got 3 stars instead.
+Water For People has earned a 4-star rating from Charity Navigator for 20 years.
+The Candid Gold Seal also showcases the organization's commitment to transparency, along with being a certified environmental partner of 1% for the Planet.